 Q. YOU ARE ALSO A SPIRITUAL GUIDE AND TEACHER.
 CAN YOU SHARE A LITTLE MORE ABOUT YOUR SPIRITUAL BACKGROUND AND KNOWLEDGE?

 In term of my teachings, what I do is integrative mysticism.
-My background is many years of extensive studies and practice in the esoteric arts including, astrology, astro-psychology, tarot philosophy, mysticism, Eastern philosophies, symbology and animal totems.
+My background is many years of extensive studies and practice in the esoteric arts including, astrology, mysticism, philosophy, symbology and Jungian psychology.
 I blend psychology with mysticism.
 What I basically do is integrate higher wisdom and philosophies into practical applications for our daily lives and I work one on one with people who aspire to tap into their own intuition guiding them to create the life that they desire.
 A good spiritual guide is someone who takes you back to your heart so that you become your own creator; to re-connect to yourself and re-awaken the spiritual master beneath your skin.
 I want people to be inspired and become their own inner compass.
 This is done through self-development and I use various methodologies which are uniquely designed for the person’s needs.
 My intention it to empower people and to guide them on their own unique path in life.
 We are all creators, not just creations.
 I want people to become their magicians and writers of their lives – to live a conscious life – and I give them the tools to do that.
-Spirituality and esoteric arts allow us to tune into ourselves and to see the bigger purpose of our life; to self-align and zoom out.
-I am very excited to share all my knowledge and to be of service – and will create many tools in the fields of intuition development, self-development, empowerment, intimacy and relationships, mysticism teachings, holistic wellbeing, emotional wellbeing, creative expression and esoteric philosophy.
+Spirituality allows us to tune into ourselves and to see the bigger purpose of our life; to self-align and zoom out.
+I am very excited to share all my knowledge and to be of service – and will create many tools in the fields of intuition development, self-development, empowerment, intimacy and relationships, mysticism, holistic wellbeing, emotional wellbeing, creative expression and esoteric philosophy.
 I do wholeheartedly believe that we are not here to “become” spiritual – we are already spiritual beings – so we are here to remember our spiritual selves and apply it towards building better, more fulfilling relationships and connections with other people.
 Life is about connection and love.
 This is my main focus in my teachings.

 Q. CAN YOU SHARE SOME TIPS ON HOW TO LIVE A MORE CONSCIOUS LIFE LIKE A ZEN MONK?